Bachelor of Science (BSc)

 Entering Dutch education for the first time?

-An adequate laptop is essential in order to study remotely, which will also be the case for academic year 2021-2022.
-We continue to provide online education which means you are working on study assignments from home.
-That's why we expect you to be in the possession of a laptop that works with the required programmes for your study.
+An adequate laptop is essential in order to study and complete assignments.
+That's why we expect you to be in possession of a laptop that works with the required programmes for your study.

 How do I know my laptop is adequate?